 Mobility refers to the shift to a flexible workforce, with more employees working out of the office and using mobile devices and cloud services to complete business tasks.

 Mobile devices such as tablets and smartphones allow your team to work from anywhere.
 Offering remote work options can make for happier employees and help recruit future employees.
+If you're interested in mobility, click here to see the biggest mobility trends impacting small businesses.

 The term refers not only to mobile workers and mobile devices, but also to the movement of corporate data.
 For example, an employee may upload a corporate presentation from his or her desktop PC to a cloud storage service, then access it from a personal device to show at a client site.